 (e) ensuring the taking of credit and other risks are appropriately regulated and supervised; and

-(f) enhancing customer protection.
+(f) enhancing customer and consumer protection.
+(352 Berès et al > applies to Art.
+1, 2 & 3)

+(fa) enhancing supervisory convergence across the internal market, including promoting a risk-based approach to conduct of business supervision (354 Berès et al > applies to Art.
+1, 2 & 3)

 For those purposes, the Authority shall contribute to ensuring the consistent, efficient and effective application of the acts referred to in paragraph 2, foster supervisory convergence, and provide opinions in accordance with Article 16a to the European Parliament, the Council, and the Commission.
-(1 Balz, Berès)
+(1 Balz, Berès > applies to Art.
+1, 2 & 3)

 In the exercise of the tasks conferred upon it by this Regulation, the Authority shall pay particular attention to any systemic risk posed by financial institutions, the failure of which may impair the operation of the financial system or the real economy.

-When carrying out its tasks, the Authority shall act independently, objectively and in a non-discriminatory and transparent (2 Balz-Berèsmanner, in the interests of the Union as a whole.
+When carrying out its tasks, the Authority shall act independently, objectively and in a non-discriminatory and transparent (2 Balz-Berès, 347 Ferber, 356 Giegold, 357 Langen > applies to Art.
+1, 2 & 3) manner, in the interests of the Union as a whole and shall respect the principle of proportionality (347 Ferber, 356 Giegold > applies to Art.
+1, 2 & 3).
+The Authority shall apply the principles of accountability and integrity and should ensure that all stakeholders are treated fairly in this regard (356 Giegold, 353 Klinz > applies to Art.
+1, 2 & 3).

+The content and form of the Authority's actions and measures shall not exceed what is necessary to achieve the objectives of this Regulation or the acts referred to in paragraph 2 and shall be proportionate to the nature, scale and complexity of the risks inherent in the business of an institution or markets that is affected by the Authority's action.
+(344 Balz, 512 Langen > applies to Art.
+1, 2 & 3)

 AMs tabled to Article 1 of the EBA Regulation that fall if COMP is adopted: 1 Balz-Berès, 2 Balz-Berès, 342 Berès, 343 Berès, 344 Balz, 345 Giegold, 346 Berès-Fernández-Tang, 348 Pietikäinen, 349 Wierinck, 350 Giegold, 351 Berès-Fernández, 352 Berès-Fernández-Frunzulică, 355 Berès-Frunzulică, 356 Giegold, 347 Ferber, 353 Klinz-Tremosa i Balcells-Cornillet, 354 Berès-Fernández-Tang, Frunzulică, 357 Langen, 444 Pietikäinen, 512 Langen

 AMs tabled to Article 1 of the EIOPA Regulation that fall if COMP is adopted: 867 Tang, 868 Pietikainen, 869 Wierinck, 870 Klinz et al